TransLink Tomorrow

 On-Demand Bike Parking Pilot

-Starting spring 2021, TransLink is piloting a new, On-Demand Bike Parking Program to provide customers with more convenient and flexible bike parking options at transit hubs throughout the region.
+TransLink is piloting a new On-Demand Bike Parking Program to provide customers with more convenient and flexible bike parking options at transit hubs throughout the region.
 These bike parking facilities are the first of their kind in British Columbia, with keyless entry and payment through smartphone technology.

 We're piloting two types of on-demand bike parking, bike lockers and racks, to see how new technology can improve our customers' experience combining cycling with transit.
 These new bike parking facilities use 100 per cent solar power to support the region's sustainability goals and join a suite of bike parking options across the transit network.

-On-demand bike racks are currently available at Moody Centre Station and will be installed at Lonsdale Quay in early 2022.
+On-demand bike racks are also currently available at Moody Centre Station and Lonsdale Exchange.

 To learn more about the features of on-demand bike lockers, visit our Bike Parking page.
 If you're interested to learn about rates and how to use the bike lockers, visit our Mobile Services page.